 Beneath all of this is the readiness to expect constant change in the technology landscape and to expect the unexpected.
 It amounts to a shift in mindset and a recognition that smart sourcing is an ongoing process rather than one that is delivered every few years.

 The approach is still taking shape and people have their own perspectives on what is involved, but smart sourcing can provide a fruitful middle ground between fully outsourced and in-house ICT, creating a future-proof technology environment for public services.

-This is a taster of an in-depth report on the issues around smart sourcing, produced by UKAuthority in association with Rackspace.
+This is a taster of an in-depth report 'Smart Sourcing Insight - Finding the right balance in outsourcing, insourcing and cloud procurement' on the issues around smart sourcing, produced by UKAuthority in association with Rackspace.
 You can download the report and learn more below.